Ludeo/intralism-tool-collection/README.md

 Collection of tools for Intralism such as Score Checker, Map Converters and Storyboard Helper

 # Usage
 If you have c# installed, you can download the c# needed .rar file.
 If you don't have c# installed, you should download the no c# needed .rar file.
-Also, if you don't have a ffmpeg.exe file, you should download it as well because map conversion won't work otherwise.
+Also, if you don't have a ffmpeg.exe file, you should download it as well because otherwise the program won't run.
 If you downloaded or if you have a ffmpeg.exe file, place it inside the ffmpeg/bin folder.

 First of all, you should go into the settings and set the mania song folder path and the intralism editor folder path to make the map conversion easier.